miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 But hold onto your hats, folks - the thrill is back and it's got a €uro accent.

 It's bananas to consider that Europe, the homeland of [Rails's creator](https://dhh.dk/) and a truckload of Rails devs, didn't have a dedicated Rails conference.
-Ever.
+Ever [1](#footnote1).

 Until now.